 Next, pull it through both loops on your hook to complete the single crochet stitch.

 Here's how the work looks when the single crochet stitch has been completed.Continue to 9 of 12 below.

 09 of 12

 From here on out, the joining process is pretty straightforward; you're basically working a row of single crochet stitch.
 The only difference is that you'll work each stitch through both squares (or through both pieces if you're joining hexagons or other shapes.)
 Be consistent; for example, if you began by working through the inner loops, continue working through the inner loops all the way across the row.

 Here's how it looks when two squares have been joined.

 11 of 12

-If you like the squares I used to demonstrate the single crochet join in this tutorial, be sure to grab the free pattern for this design: the scrap afghan square.
+If you like the squares used in this single crochet join tutorial, be sure to grab the free pattern for this design: the scrap afghan square.

-You might also enjoy our free granny square patterns.
+You might also enjoy the free granny square patterns.

 12 of 12